flonatel/statsd-cpp/README.md

 others are handled to the next process.
 In this example it is assumed that each process makes ten decisions - which gives 20 counter increments per packet and process.
-Additionally there are additional counters for queue length, timings and so on, which easily doubles the needed performance.
+Additionally there are additional counters for queue lengths, timings and so on, which easily doubles the needed performance.

 This results in 5.000 * 20 * 10 * 2 = 2.000.000 events to count each
 second.

-Each process increments a counter

 ## Phase 1 ##

 Aim: Get some information and a feeling about sending and receiving UDP
-     packets and existing statds implementations.
+     packets and existing statsd implementations.

  1. Perform some basic performance tests with the original etsy statsd.